 Your Online Review Management Strategy

-While review sites like TripAdvisor, Foursquare, and Yelp are vulnerable to manipulation, most are committed to providing accurate information to consumers.
+While review sites like TripAdvisor and Foursquare are vulnerable to manipulation, most are committed to providing accurate information to consumers.
 Online reviews are now a fact of life, and will likely be with us for a very long time.
 That means that your business, and its reputation, is constantly under a microscope.

 As important as reviews are, many businesses are reluctant to dive in and manage customer reviews.
 Rather than avoiding the issue altogether, we recommend you do everything possible to gain positive reviews while strengthening and protecting yourself from negatives ones.